GithubTechnicalExercise/github-technicalexercise/readme.md

     * CloudBuild API
     * ArtifactRegistry API
     * SecretManager API
+* Your default compute service account must be granted the 'Secret Manager Secret Accessor' role
 * You need to create a secret containing your private key with
 ```
 gcloud secrets create githubapppem